Pope prays for end to 'sacrilegious' war, refugee welcome

-After praying at the St. Paul grotto, Francis celebrated an outdoor Mass in Valletta and planned an afternoon visit to a shelter run by volunteers that can house around 50 migrants and provide them with educational and medical services.
+While Francis has praised Malta’s response overall, some migrants at the Peace Lab social service center said they had been waiting for years for their asylum claims to be processed and that Malta really doesn’t work to integrate them.

-At the end of Mass, Francis asked for prayers for peace in Ukraine, a day after he blasted Russia's invasion as “infantile” and based on “anachronistic claims of nationalistic interests.”
+“I need an ID card,” said Agyei Kwasi Batig, a Ghanaian who has been living in Malta for eight years.
+“In Europe, if you don’t have an ID card, you suffer.
+For everything, you need documents.”

-He urged the faithful to “think of the humanitarian tragedy unfolding in the martyred Ukraine, which continues to be bombarded in this sacrilegious war.
-May we be tireless in praying and in offering assistance to those who suffer.”
+Francis’ Mass, his biggest event in Malta, drew an estimated 20,000 people.
+They clapped when Francis urged the faithful in a final prayer to “think of the humanitarian tragedy unfolding in the martyred Ukraine, which continues to be bombarded in this sacrilegious war.”

-The Mass drew an estimated 20,000 people, many of them waving the yellow and white flags of the Holy See and a few Ukrainian ones.
-Among them was Alina Shcherbyna, a 25-year-old Ukrainian who arrived in Malta just over a week ago after fleeing her bombed-out home in Dnipro, leaving behind her parents, who are both doctors and had to remain.
+Among those in the crowd was Alina Shcherbyna, a 25-year-old Ukrainian who arrived in Malta just over a week ago after fleeing her bombed-out home in Dnipro, leaving behind her parents, who are both doctors.

-An Orthodox Christian, she said she was attending the Mass to accompany the Maltese host family who took her in after a solo train and bus journey that took her to Poland, Germany and the Netherlands before she flew to Malta on the advice of a friend.
-Carrying Ukrainian and Vatican flags, Shcherbyna said she wanted to ask the pope and the world for prayers for Ukraine, saying she still cannot believe what has happened in the matter of a few weeks.
+An Orthodox Christian, she said she was attending the Mass to accompany the Maltese host family who took her in after a solo train and bus journey that took her to Poland, Germany and the Netherlands before she flew to Malta.
+Carrying Ukrainian and Vatican flags, Shcherbyna said she wanted to ask the pope and the world for prayers for Ukraine, saying she still cannot believe what has happened in just a few weeks.

 “At school we were studying a lot about the Second World War, about bomb shelters and about this disaster, and we thought it was impossible in present time.
 We thought it had ended in 1945 and that was it.
 But now, it’s really shocking for all of us,” she said.